lavantien/simple-commerce/readme.md

 - backend in Go
 - communication via HTTP
-- frontend SSR in Go HTML template and CSS
+- frontend SSR in react
 - main database in Postgres
 - log database in Mongo
 - auth in Paseto